carpentries-incubator/reproducible-publications-quarto/episodes/07-plots-figures.md

 ## Knitting with Code Chunks

 We just saw how to run our code in our code chunks to see a preview of the code output that will render in our html document but to actually render it we need to use the Knit button.
 Using the knit button with code chunks is a two step process - first the code is run (all code chunks will run automatically).
-Second, (if there are no code errors) the document of choice will render for our whole R Markdown document.
+Second, (if there are no code errors) the document of choice will render for our whole Quarto document.

 > ## Time to Knit!
-> Now, let's knit the R Markdown file and see how our code output looks in the final html page.
+> Now, let's knit the Quarto file and see how our code output looks in the final html page.
 {: .checklist}

 ![code chunk with plot1 code](../fig/07-knit.png)